abdisalanfirin/Penetration-Test-Engagement/Report.md

 4. Set the `RHOST` to the target machine and run.

-    set RHOSTS 192.168.0.20.
+    - set RHOSTS 192.168.0.20.
-    run.
+    - run.

- Rhosts allows me to log in to a UNIX-based system from another computer on the same network.
+**Rhosts allows me to log in to a UNIX-based system from another computer on the same network.**
- The rhosts file contains a list of hosts and user names that determines who can log in to a system remotely without a password
+**The rhosts file contains a list of hosts and user names that determines who can log in to a system remotely without a password.**

     Setting RHOST to IP adress
 ![RHOST setting](./Images/snap-4.PNG)